-Irish airline had been planning to fly from Britain, the Netherlands and Sweden to Kiev and Lviv airports in October.
+The Irish airline had been planning to fly from Britain, the Netherlands and Sweden to Kiev and Lviv airports in October.

 Ryanair said on Monday that it has cancelled those plans "following Kiev Airport's failure to honour a growth agreement", reached at the country's ministry for infrastructure, with airport officials and chief executive Pavlo Riabikin.